 Terms and conditions you need to note

-When you get free spins, you will be playing on real slot machines, just as if you were playing with real money (some think the games are different with free spins and they pay out more than real-money games, but this is not the case).
-This means that there is a chance that you could win big or even win the jackpot of the game has one.
+When you get free spins, you will be playing on real slot machines just as if you were playing with real money (some theorists claim the games play differently with free spins and pay out more than real-money games, but this is not the case).
+This means that there is a chance that you could win big or even win the jackpot if the game has one.

 Deposit to withdraw winnings

-Another common point to remember is that a lot of casinos will require you to deposit to withdraw winnings, if you haven’t already.
-This is mainly to prove your identity and you are who you say you are.
+Another common point to remember is that a lot of casinos will require you to deposit to withdraw winnings if you haven’t already.
+This is mainly to prove that you are who you say you are.

-The deposit amount is usually just the minimum deposit at the casino, which usually start from around £10 an up.
-It’s worth noting that for this they won’t require you to play with this money, but simply just make the deposit.
+The deposit amount is usually just the minimum deposit at the casino, which often starts from around £10 and up.
+They won’t require you to play through this money, just simply make the deposit.

 Loss of winnings from free spins upon withdrawing

-Casinos will not limit the amount of times that you make a withdrawal, but if you have winnings from your free spins that you’ve either not met the wagering requirements with or you are using to play within the casino, then making a withdrawal might lose you these winnings.
+Casinos will not limit the number of times that you can make a withdrawal, but if you have winnings from your free spins that you’ve either not met the wagering requirements for or you are using to play with in the casino, then making a withdrawal might cost you these winnings.

 Most casinos will prompt you prior to making your withdrawal if you’ve any bonuses or wagering requirements outstanding, but some won’t, so you need to make sure you know where you stand.

-You’re going to find with these offers that you are limited to one or just a handful of games to use your free spins.
-A really popular game at the minute is that of Starburst, which a lot of casinos will offer a number of free spins on.
+You’re going to find that you are limited to using your free spins on a handful of games at most, and sometimes only a single game is included.
+A really popular game at the minute is that of Starburst, which a lot of casinos are offering free spins on.

-The reason they restrict is mainly down the mannerisms of the game.
-A lot of casinos will be looking for slots that have a low volatility.
-This means that they can easily work out what sort of payout they will be expecting to pay per player and per the number of spins that they give them.
+The reason they restrict your options is mainly down the mannerisms of the game.
+A lot of casinos will be looking for slots that have a low volatility, as this means that they can easily work out what sort of payout they can expect per player and per the number of spins that they give them.

-A low volatility game means that the likelihood of someone winning big is probably lower than higher volatility games, but at the same time, they are going to have to pay out more often or at least people are going to win from their free spins more often.
+The likelihood of someone winning big in a lower volatility game is much lower than if they were playing higher volatility games, but at the same time, they are going to have to pay out smaller wins more often.

 It depends what sort of a player you are as to whether this is a good thing or a bad thing.
-Players who like slow and steady wins, but more often, will enjoy this.
-Players who aren’t bothered about the small wins and just want to win the larger jackpots will likely not be as enthused by this.
+Players who like their wins little and often will enjoy this; players who aren’t bothered about the small wins and just want to win the larger amounts will be less enthused.

-But, don’t think that you can’t still win big from the games that are selected.
-You can, and many people do, it’s just less than it would be with some of the other slots that are on offer.
+Don’t let this make you think that you can’t still win big from the games that are selected, though, you can, and many people do, it’s just less likely than it would be with some of the other slots that are on offer.